 Participants in the job search process should be aware of and prepared for hiring procedures that have been adopted by many organizations.
 These procedures may include: drug use screening, personality assessments or inventories, non-disclosure statements, "loyalty" contracts (with time requirements) and background checks.

 There are few "standard operating procedures" with respect to these issues.
 If you are concerned about any of them, you should discuss the procedure with the prospective employer.
-Some organizations have made their policy statements available to Career Services.
+Some organizations have made their policy statements available to Career and Internship Services.
 Specific policy and practice questions should be directed to the hiring firms.
-The Career Services staff is also available to discuss these and other employment issues with you.
+The Career and Internship Services staff is also available to discuss these and other employment issues with you.